common-fate/glide/README.md

 <br/>

+⚠️ Please note that Glide will be transitioning to a sunset phase, with the project being archived on May 16, 2024.
+For more information, kindly refer to [our announcement post](https://www.commonfate.io/blog/sunsetting-glide)

-## What is Common Fate?
+## What is Glide?

-Common Fate is an open source privileged access management framework which makes requesting roles a breeze.
+Glide is an open source privileged access management framework which makes requesting roles a breeze.

 **Get access**: set up rules defining who can request access to what, and the resource owners who can approve access.